Yankees vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (24 total hits).
-He has swiped one base.
+- Adolis Garcia has 26 hits with four doubles, seven home runs, eight walks and 29 RBI.
+He's also stolen one base.

 Garcia Recent Games